jpegleg/badger-chainz/README.md

 See https://simple-evcorr.github.io/

-read the data off access logs with SEC, process custom rules for API calls, truncate the access logs, encrypted then signed transaction chain.
+read the data off access logs with SEC, process custom rules for API calls, encrypted then signed transaction chain, truncate the access logs.

 Important note about default badger-chainz and alternate configurations: